Skip to main content

 kb-howto_tableaupostgresproxy-winos-odbcdatasource-image2.png

-4. In the Create New Data Source window, select a PostgreSQL ODBC drive option, then click Finish.
+4. In the Create New Data Source window, select a PostgreSQL ODBC drive option.
+We recommend to select a Unicode option to prevent issues with international characters.

 kb-howto_tableaupostgresproxy-winos-odbcdatasource-image3.png